Courses

 Testimonial

 “What I love about the intellectual disability nursing programme is that, from the beginning, you receive both theory and hands-on experience.
 I especially enjoyed the unique experiences in the community placements.
-ID Nursing is a career path in which there are so many avenues and opportunities to work and continue with studies.
+Intellectual Disability Nursing is a career path in which there are so many avenues and opportunities to work and continue with studies.
 As a student nurse, you are supported by lecturers that are making an impact in the health sector.
 ATU St Angela’s campus also has a clinical-simulated area called the Dudley Practice Area where there is a very helpful and supportive Clinical Skills Nurse who is available to support and guide students when learning new skills”

 Asemota Ofure Joel , Intellectual Disability Nursing